ortrsa/Data_Science_Final_Project_2/README.md

 # About:
-This project is part of oop course of Ariel university and made for study purposes.
+This project is part of Data Science course of Ariel university and made for study purposes.
 This project was made by Or Trabelsi, for more information please contact me, email - ortrsa@gmail.com.